TheArkive/ahk-pi/README.md

 5) In regards to `A_AhkPath`:

 For compiled scripts, this is usually pulled from the registry.
 If you are managing multiple versions of AHK using this tool, remember that the `base version` selected from the main GUI is the only one written to the registry.
 The `AHK Portable Installer.exe` file is what sorts out which AHK exe to use based on the `first-line version comment` (defined in the `AHK Launcher` tab).
 Just keep this in mind if you need (for some reason) to reference `A_AhkPath` from a compiled script on your system while using AHK Portable Installer.

+6) Running scripts in Fully Portable Mode:
+You need first `single click` with the `left mouse button` to select a script, and THEN you can `middle click` to run the script.
+Usually after running a script it is not uncommon for the selection to be undone, especially when scripts are on the desktop.
+So just remember, SELECT the script first (single left click) then `middle click` to run, every time.
+If the file is already selected you can just `middle click`.

 ## To-Do List